 You can register with Hudsons by calling in at our offices at 24 Charlotte Street, London, W1T 2ND.

-Soho is rightly called the heartbeat of London on account of its high energy atmosphere.
+Soho is rightly called the heartbeat of London on account of its high-energy atmosphere.
 Historically known for its nightlife and entertainment, it’s an exciting area in which to live and work.
 Residential properties here are a mix of beautiful Georgian townhouses, upper-parts apartments, loft living and new developments.
-In addition to experiencing Bohemian Soho life, the area is now reinventing itself as a new neighbourhood where movie and media industry players mix with city dwellers.
+In addition to experiencing Bohemian Soho life, the area is now reinventing itself as a new neighbourhood where movie and media industry players mix with modern city dwellers.

 Bordered by Regent’s Park to the north, the West End to the south, Paddington to the west and Fitzrovia to the east, Marylebone is one of the most desirable Central London areas in which to live.
-There are Georgian and Edwardian style homes aplenty alongside a wealth of new developments that are taking the property market by storm.
+There are Georgian and Edwardian-style homes aplenty alongside a wealth of new developments that are taking the property market by storm.
 In spite of its central location, Marylebone has succeeded in retaining a village feel within its community, which makes this area a popular choice for professional couples, families and overseas investors.

 At Hudsons, we strive to arrange property viewings at times that best suit you.
 We will accompany you on weekday and evening viewings, and weekend viewings can be arranged by appointment.

 How do you make an offer on a property for sale?